22carlo22/MyRemote/firmware/README.md

 Use the following schematics to assemble the hardware.
 ## Board
 The board used in this project is a ESP32-S3 devkit, specifically Waveshare ESP32-S3 Mini Development Board.
 It is compact and offers better power efficiency compared to the standard ESP32 DevKit.
 While the firmware is not strictly limited to this model, you can use other boards if power consumption is not a primary concern.
 If you choose a different hardware platform, please keep the following in mind:
-- You must configure your own plaform.ini and sdkconfig based on the provided defconfig
+- You must configure your own platform.ini and sdkconfig based on the provided defconfig
 - You may need to comment out the DEBUG_RGB definition if your specific board does not include a built-in RGB LED
 - Review and update the GPIO assignments of your chosen board